Auction of Russian Works of Art on January 30, 2019

 Russian Enamel Box by Feodor Rückert Achieves $150,000

 Consignments Are Currently Being Accepted for Upcoming Auctions of Russian Works of Art

-NEW YORK, NY -- On Wednesday, January 30, 2019 at 10am, Doyle will hold an auction of Russian Works of Art.
-Showcased in the sale will be Fabergé, icons, silver, bronzes and imperial memorabilia from private collections across the United States.
+NEW YORK, NY -- On January 30, 2019, Doyle held a successful auction of Russian Works of Art that attracted international attention and strong competition.
+Showcased in the sale were over eighty lots of Fabergé, icons, silver, bronzes and imperial memorabilia from private collections across the United States.

 The Collection of a Gentleman

 Property from the Collection of a Gentleman featured his collection of Russian silver and enamel salt thrones with examples by the eminent Russian silversmiths Khlebnikov and Ovchinnikov.
 Used in the traditional Russian welcome ceremony of bread and salt, these popular salt thrones are elaborately decorated with native ornament and folk sayings.
 A silver-gilt example decorated in colorful champlevé enamel by Khlebnikov from 1883 estimated at $1,500-2,500 and a silver-gilt and niello salt throne by Vasilii Semenov from 1879 each realized a remarkably strong $8,125.
 As a group, the eleven lots of salt thrones totaled a highly successful $54,938, far surpassing their combined estimate of $10,700-16,200.